jbee/lusid/README.md

 * a `Mode` (a configuration of the used characters)
 * a 64 bit secret

-The secret is either passed to `Coder.of` or, when omitted (like above), it is loaded from the `lusid.secret` system property or environment variable.
+The secret is either passed to directly to `Coder.of` or, when omitted (like above), it is loaded from the `lusid.secret` system property or environment variable.
-The name of an alternative property can also be used.
+The name of an alternative property can also be passed as argument.

 ## Properties
 * 🆔 Generates unique IDs for any `long`, `int`, `double`, `float` number(s)